greatbit/smith-cloudformation/README.md

 It will use standard AWS authentication https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html and upload test jars to your S3 bucket as if it was a repository

 * Another way is to put your maven settings.xml file into "smith-private-settings-[REGION]-[ACCOUNT_ID]" bucket created by the template.
 If Smith will find settings.xml there - it will use it.
 In settings.xml you can specify alternative path to your maven repository

+## Run
+Thats it.
+Run your tests using API with the data format above.

+But the easiest way is to run tests through QuAck (testquack.com).
+QuAck allows you to import tests into the system and features Smith Runner.
+Smith Runner is a plugin that allows to run tests througb QuAck UI in Smith and get and store results.